open-design-kit/opendesignkit/_methods/Style-Guides.md

 ## How To:

-1. Take the visual designs and make an [inventory](/methods/interface-inventory/) of all the elements, looking for repeated things, such as buttons, type sizing, and components or modules that you reuse.
+1. **Make an inventory:** Take the visual designs and make an [inventory](/methods/interface-inventory/) of all the elements, looking for repeated things such as buttons, type sizing, and components (or modules) that you reuse.

-2. Decide on how you want to create your guide.
-We favor creating a process that is custom to the team that is working on the project.
+2. **Decide on how you want to create your guide:** We favor creating a process that is custom to the team that is working on the project.
 This means that while there are a lot of ways to create systems, no two teams are probably going to do it exactly the same.
 Right now there is a lot of desire to copy the systems that are getting talked about a lot (Salesforce Lightning is one such) but that probably won’t work for most teams.
-You can use a tool or not, it's up to the team (see [styleguides.io](http://styleguides.io) for a lot more information).
+You can use a tool or not, it's up to the team (see [styleguides.io](http://styleguides.io) for more information).

-3. Come together as a team and discuss what you've found on a video call.
-Walk everyone through the visuals.
+3. **Discuss what you've found:** Walk everyone through the visuals on a video call:.
 Do you all agree that the elements are the repeatable ones?
 You may want to do something like [Charlotte Jackson's article](http://alistapart.com/article/from-pages-to-patterns-an-exercise-for-everyone) to make the inventory.
 If you are working remotely, you could screenshot the designs and put them into a [Board Thing](http://boardthing.com/) and work on naming them together.
 This way you all move forward with the same vocabulary and the same ideas.

-4. The guide needs to get built out and put on a url somewhere that _everyone_ can see it.
+4. **Decide on output:**The guide needs to get built out and put on a url somewhere that _everyone_ can see it.
 If you are working on Github or a wiki, make sure that you indicate the link and how to add to the guide.
-Also, keep in mind that a guide never really is finished (this is why many people call it a living style guide), you'll iterate on it and change it as you change and iterate on the design of your site or application.
+Also, keep in mind that a guide never really is finished (this is why it’s often called a living style guide), you'll iterate on it and change it as you iterate on the design of your site or application.

 ---